 He came to Ten Minutes By Tractor as Assistant Restaurant Manager in 2010 and has been an integral part of the team since then, including running the restaurant in the manager’s absences.

-From 2014 Graham takes over the role of Restaurant Manager.
+From 2014 Graham takes over the role of Venue Manager.

 Jacques first tried Ten Minutes By Tractor wines in his role as Head Sommelier at Home House, one of London’s most exclusive private members clubs with two restaurants, two bars and an extensive cellar.
 Prior to that he was at The Cinnamon Club, one of London’s top new wave Indian restaurants, Le Cercle Munster, another private members club in Luxembourg, and the Eden restaurant in Temple Bar, Dublin.